-The 5-5-5 method means 5 minutes of pressure cooking time, 5 minutes Natural Release and 5 minutes in an ice bath.
-You will love this easy way to make perfect hard-boiled eggs!
+• Simple 5-5-5 method.
+Just 5 minutes of pressure cooking time, 5 minutes Natural Release and 5 minutes ice bath.
+You will love learning how to use an Instant Pot to make hard-boiled eggs.

-- Easy peel: These are the easiest hard boiled eggs to peel!
-By using your pressure cooker it allows a small amount of steam to get inside the egg’s shell and that causes separation between the shell and egg.
+• Easy peel: The pressure cookers allows a small amount of steam to get inside the egg’s shell which causes separation between shell and egg and makes it easy to peel!

-- Versatile: Cook 2 eggs or 12 eggs and the time and temperature will stay the same plus use any size Instant Pot you have whether it is 3 quart, 6 quart or 8 quart all work!
+• Versatile: Cook 2 eggs or 12 eggs and the time and temperature will stay the same plus use any size Instant Pot you have whether it is 3 quart, 6 quart or 8 quart!

 Variations